 10. Singapore Botanic Gardens – National Orchid Garden

 This piece on Singapore travel advice Australia can’t be complete without the Botanical Garden.
 The Botanical Gardens in Singapore are a UNESCO World Heritage site and are actually the first and only tropical botanical garden on the list.
-The 162-year-old gardens, located in the heart of Singapore, consisting of four different areas, called ‘cores’.
+The 162-year-old gardens, located in the heart of Singapore, consist of four different areas, which are called ‘cores’.
 The first is called Tanglin, which is the cultural core with historical favorites of the gardens.

 The Central core is considered to be the main tourist belt of the gardens, while Bukit Timah is the dedicated area for education and discovery.
-The last core is called Tyersall-Galloop which includes a Learning Forest that was added onto the gardens in hopes of creating an even greater forest habitat.
+The last core is called Tyersall-Galloop which includes a Learning Forest that was added to the gardens in hopes of creating an even greater forest habitat.

 Access to the gardens is free, so you can roam about and see more than 10,000 species of flora that fill this 200-acre area.
 Each of the different cores has different sites, art, activities, and more to keep you busy and entertained.
 If you love flowers, nature, and learning, then visiting the botanical gardens should be a top priority.

+This ends this Singapore travel advice Australia.
 Hopefully, you can see that a trip to Singapore is an excellent idea to spend your next vacation.
 There are endless things to do in Singapore and it’s a very easy city to get around.
 With direct flights and easy airport parking, there is nothing stopping you from planning your next adventure in Singapore.